electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 * Are you exploring the incubating parallel feature of Gradle and want to understand how well it is performing?
 * Are you a Gradle plugin developer and want a better understanding on how your plugin performs when integrated into your Gradle builds?

 This GradleAnnotationGenerator project is the data generation part of an interactive build visulization utility for [Gradle](http://www.gradle.org), based on [ElectricInsight](http://www.electric-cloud.com/products/electricaccelerator.php?tab=ei) from [Electric Cloud](http://www.electric-cloud.com).
-This functionality extends or complements the functionality provided by the existing Gradle [--profile](http://www.gradle.org/docs/current/userguide/tutorial_gradle_command_line.html#sec:profiling_build) feature - enabling engineers to get a detailed very quick visual understanding of the build performance while allowing build-masters to drill into all the gory details of how the build works, at millisecond resolution!
+This functionality extends or complements the functionality provided by the existing Gradle [--profile](http://www.gradle.org/docs/current/userguide/tutorial_gradle_command_line.html#sec:profiling_build) feature - enabling engineers to get a detailed very quick visual understanding of the build performance while allowing build-masters to zoom and drill into all the gory details of how the build works, at millisecond resolution!

 The below screenshot is from the gradle build of Gradle itself, more details [below](#examples):
 ![Visualization of the gradle Gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131106_gradle_anno.png?raw=true "Visualization of the gradle Gradle build")